Analysis: Thoughts on new rules, Earl Thomas, Tyler Lockett, Mike Davis and more as the NFL meetings conclude

 But when the team drafted him Carroll and Schneider pointed to Reed’s leadership role on title teams at Alabama as one reason they wanted him.

-And they now expect — and need — him to take on more of an influential role this season along with end Frank Clark, who amazingly is suddenly something of an elder statesman up front entering his fourth season.
+And they now expect — and need — Reed to take on more of an influential role this season along with end Frank Clark, who amazingly is suddenly something of an elder statesman up front entering his fourth season.

 “Yeah that’s a good question because the dynamics do shift,’’ Carroll said.
 “They shift every year to some extent but there is a change.
 There is a change of sorts.
 So what it does in our situation is it allows for other guys to kind of step forward and speak up.
 I think you are going to see Jarran Reed have a bigger impact than ever.
 I think Frank Clark will be a bigger factor than ever on the defensive line stepping up. … I don’t see any big transition other than those are big personalities and when they are not there, there is a difference.
 But I don’t think it is going to change us.’’